 Try this blackberry sage water.
 Add sage and blackberries into a glass.
 Use a muddler or wooden spoon to release the juices.
 Fill your glass with ice, add water, stir and enjoy!

-2. If you do want to have a sweet, choose ones that won’t remain in your mouth a long time.
+- If you do want to have a sweet, choose ones that won’t remain in your mouth for a long time.
 Hard candies stay in your mouth for a long time as you gradually suck them.
-This can lead to an increased risk for tooth decay.
+This can lead to an increased risk of tooth decay.

-8. Eat dark chocolate!
-Dark chocolate is filled with healthy benefits for your body and dental health.
+- Eat dark chocolate!
+Dark chocolate is filled with health benefits for your body and dental health.
 It is a delicious way to feed your body with antioxidants and can even help your heart, brain, skin and cardiovascular system.